pyoky/pyoky.github.io/quartz/content/Context-Free Grammar.md

 > [!info] CFGs can check for syntactically correct programs

-- Simple Grammer: a CFG where any pair of $(var,term)$ appear in no more than one rule.
+- Simple Grammar: a CFG where any pair of $(var,term)$ appear in no more than one rule.
 - **Ambiguous Grammar**: there exists a string in the language that has more than one derivation.

 def. a **Parse Tree** [=Derivation Tree] shows the derivation steps of a single string from a start symbol according to the rules of a grammar.